kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 framework. i.e., using DetNet services for communication between the controllers and the field devices.
 This interface is used by an application to express its network-specific requirements.
 This document presents the perspective of an end system.
-Because IP network stack is widely used by general-purpose applications and provides more connection flexibility to end systems, the scope our discussion is specific to the IP-enabled DetNet data planes {{!DETNET-DP=RFC8655}}.
-For the other type of field devices, service level proxy is assumed (section  4.1 in RFC8655).
+Because general-purpose applications widely use IP network stack and provide more connection flexibility to end systems, the scope of our discussion is specific to the IP-enabled DetNet data planes {{!DETNET-DP=RFC8655}}.
+For the other type of field devices, a service level proxy is assumed (section  4.1 in RFC8655).

 Mapping OCNs to DetNet helps with developing a better understanding of how DetNets can be used in such scenarios.
 To this end, the document provides a